SohileAdel/Production_GenAI_interview/sections/01-rag-systems.md

 * Uses **explicit system-defined rules or thresholds** to decide actions
 * Focus is on improving **retrieval quality before generation**
 * Evaluation is always performed before generation (in a pure CRAG pipeline)

-CRAG improves standard RAG by adding a retrieval evaluation step before generation.
-After documents are retrieved, the system evaluates their relevance and coverage using structured signals (such as scores or labels).
-If retrieval quality is insufficient, the system triggers corrective actions such as query rewriting, re-retrieval, or trying a new search before generating the final answer.

 **Use when:**